-SPECIAL ABILITIES: See COMMENTS ARMOR: As per leather armor
+SPECIAL ABILITIES: See COMMENTS

 HABITAT: Civilized regions, Plains of Golarin, Wilderlands of Zaran

 COMMENTS: Durge reproduce at an astounding rate, a typical female giving birth to as many as two dozen calves each year (about a half-dozen every three months, which is the usual gestation period for durge).
 Young durge grow quickly, reaching maturity within a year's time.